 Sermons: Year A

-On this page, you will see all of our Year A sermons, organized by the liturgical occasion and season of the Church year.
-Click on the blue boxes for all of the sermons for a given observance going back to 1995.
+On this page, you will see all of our Year A sermons, organized by the liturgical occasion and season of the church year.
+Click on the large boxes for all of the sermons for a given observance going back to 1995.

 Advent is the first season of the church year, beginning with the fourth Sunday before Christmas and continuing through the day before Christmas.
 The name is derived from a Latin word for “coming.”
 The season is a time of preparation and expectation for the coming celebration of our Lord’s nativity, and for the final coming of Christ “in power and glory.”